Updated - January 2022

-Your iPhone will likely not float in it's housing.
-So you must have a strong wrist lanyard, and preferably a floating buoyant lanyard.
-Note that the iPhone 6s is too heavy for this lanyard and will not float.
+Your iPhone will likely not float in its housing.
+So you must have a strong wrist lanyard, and preferably a floating buoyant lanyard, or a bouyant handle like the one that comes with the ProShot housing above.

 You will definitely want a iPhone car charger for between snorkel spots.

 Get more anti fog strips.
 They will help keep the housing and lens from fogging up.